 The relevant ELP facilities consist of the 9215 Complex and the 9204-2E Facility.
 The 9215 Complex was built in the mid-1950s and the 9204-2E Facility was completed in 1971.
 They are both industrial facilities that were designed and constructed to the standards that existed at the time they were constructed.
 Expectations for nuclear facilities have significantly changed since their construction, including seismic design requirements.
 NNSA requires periodic review of seismic hazard analyses for its existing nuclear facilities.
-The ELP facilities at Y-12 have been reviewed in the past and updated seismic evaluations are currently being performed (CNS 2020a).
+The ELP facilities at Y-12 have been reviewed in the past and updated seismic evaluations have been and continue to be performed (CNS 2020a).